LSAT Accommodations Deadlines (2026-2027): How to Plan Ahead

 For LSAC, the most important rule is clear for LSAT Accommodations: Your entire application, including the Qualified Professional Statement and addendums, must be submitted by the registration deadline for your chosen test date.
 LSAC does not accept late documentation.

-Upcoming LSAT Registration Deadlines (U.S. & International)
+Upcoming LSAT Registration and Accommodations Deadlines (U.S. & Canada)

 For Those Who Plan Ahead